Your browser does not support the running script, you cannot get a perfect browsing

 Jakar Dzong

-Today it is time for us to drive back to Paro from Wangdue Phodrang (110km, about 3 hours).
+Today it is time for us to drive back to Paro from Punakha.
 After arrive in Paro, you will have the opportunity to visit Paro Dzong (Rinpung Dzong) & Ta Dzong (National Museum of Bhutan).

-Paro Dzong (Rinpung Dzon), the "fortress of the heap of jewels", is built in 1646 by Shabdrung Ngawang Namgyal and is located near the crystalline Paro Chu (Paro River).
-Through a traditional wooden cantilever bridge, we can reach it to get panoramic views of the Paro Valley.
-As the office of the district administration and monastic body of Bhutan, the annual religious festival Paro Tsechu also takes place in its courtyard.
+Paro Dzong (Rinpung Dzon), known as the "fortress of the heap of jewels," was built in 1646 by Shabdrung Ngawang Namgyal and is located near the crystalline Paro Chu (Paro River).
+Accessible via a traditional wooden cantilever bridge, the dzong offers panoramic views of the Paro Valley.
+Serving as the office of the district administration and monastic body of Bhutan, the annual religious festival Paro Tsechu Festivel also takes place in its courtyard.

-National Museum of Bhutan (Ta Dzong) is famed as Bhutan's tallest building (a cylindrical structure), which is 22 meters (72 feet) high and has 6 floors.
-It was completed in 1649 as a watchtower on the hill above the Rinpung Dzong.
-It was converted into the National Museum of Bhutan in 1968 with a rich collection of ancient artifacts like pottery, armor, thangkas, masks, stamps, photos, statues, costumes, relics, stone axes, and religious paintings...
+National Museum of Bhutan (Ta Dzong) is renowned as Bhutan's tallest building, a cylindrical structure standing 22 meters (72 feet) high with 6 floors.
+Originally completed in 1649 as a watchtower above the Rinpung Dzong, it was converted into the National Museum of Bhutan in 1968.
+The museum houses a rich collection of ancient artifacts such as pottery, armor, thangkas, masks, stamps, photos, statues, costumes, relics, stone axes, and religious paintings.

 Meals:Breakfast Lunch Dinner